ui/django-post_office/README.rst

 Each time an email is added to the mail queue, Post Office emits a special `Django signal`_.
-Whenever a third party application wants to be informed about this event, it shall connect a callback funtion to the Post Office's signal handler ``email_queued``, for instance:
+Whenever a third party application wants to be informed about this event, it shall connect a callback function to the Post Office's signal handler ``email_queued``, for instance:

 .. code-block:: python